atlasxomics/AtlasXbrowser_docs/_build/html/_sources/ExampleWalkthrough.rst.txt

     #.
 Select **File** in the first row labled "Select BSA Image", and navigate to the directory of your image folder and select the BSA image.
     #.
 Select **File** in the second row labled "Select postB Image" from the same image folder, select the postB image.
     #.
-Enter the unique identifier you would like to you for this run in the textbox labeled, "Run ID".
+Enter the unique ID you want associated with this particular run.
-    #.
-Select the number of channels present on the chips being used for the DBiT.
-Here we are using 50 channel chips.
-    #.
-Select the barcode orientation setting, corresponding to how the chip was placed on the tissue.
-Here we are selecting 1.

     Once entered select **Submit** at the bottom of the pop-up window.
     Now the BSA image should be displayed in the browser, as shown below.